 Sign up here

-Please book space on the workshop by sending an e-mail to Hans Kruse at email@example.com or if you would like to ask additional questions about the workshop.
+Please book space on the workshop by sending an e-mail to Hans Kruse at firstname.lastname@example.org or if you would like to ask additional questions about the workshop.
 If you are not able to join this workshop or it is sold out, then please consult the workshop schedule or contact Hans Kruse.
 As the time of the workshop approaches (4 weeks in advance) you will get updates on the detailed schedule and meeting times and additional relevant information.
-You are welcome to divide the payment of the 2195 Euro into a deposit of 445 Euro at sign-up and payment of the 1750 Euro July 1st, 2018.
+You are welcome to divide the payment of the 2195 Euro into a deposit of 445 Euro at sign-up and payment of the 1750 Euro July 1st, 2019.
 In a shared double room the price is 1920 Euro per participant and the final payment is 1475 Euro.
-If the workshop need to be cancelled a full refund will be paid.
-If you need to cancel participation the 445 Euros will not be refunded unless a replacement is found.
-In case of cancelation after July 1st, 2018 a refund is only paid if a replacement is found.
+Please find the cancelation policy on the workshop overview page.

 Please see feedback from previous workshop participants.